AllenDowney/ThinkStats2/project3/report3.md

 #### Deep Learning Model

 We implemented a deep learning model to predict if a respondent has heart disease.
 Two hidden layers were used within the model.
 The first one used tanh as the activation function.
 A tanh function is similar to a logistic function, but it keeps values between -1 and 1.
-We chose this function because it is similar to a logistic function, which means that it will put the model closer to the answer it is searching for.
-The answer we are looking for is binary, which means that it is either 0 or 1, and using the tanh function, we close in on this range by putting the answer in between 1 and -1.
+We chose this function because it is similar to a logistic function, which means that it will bring the model predictions closer to the 0-1 range that the answer resides in.
 The second hidden layer uses a logistic function.
 Both of these are put through a logistic function and arrive at the answer.
 The deep learning algorithm uses this model and performs gradient descent on it in order to minimize the loss.

 <p align="center">
 <img src ="./deeplearning1.png"/>
 </p>

-After the model is run for ten thousand iterations, the loss managed to be minimized to only 0.38.
  A deep learning model looks to minimize the difference between the actual answer and the predicted answer, which is called the loss.
 A perfect loss would be 0, and in this case, the worst loss would be 1.
+After the model is run for ten thousand iterations, the loss managed to be minimized to only 0.38.
 The loss for this model is pretty good since its falls below 0.5, but it is not excellent.
 After minimizing the loss for the model and finding the optimal parameters, the model was used on a test dataset to see if it could correctly predict whether or not the respondents had heart disease.
 Below is the confusion matrix generated using those predictions.

 <p align="center">
 <img src ="./confusion1.png"/>
 </p>

-The confusion matrix shows how many true positives(upper left), true negatives (lower right), false positives(upper right) and false negatives (lower left) the model generates.
+The confusion matrix above shows how many true positives(upper left), true negatives (lower right), false positives (upper right) and false negatives (lower left) the model generates.
 A true positive would be a correct guess that a respondent does have heart disease, and a true negative would be a correct guess that a respondent does not have heart disease.
-From the colors on the confusion matrix, we can see that the model does get a majority of its predictions are correct.
+From the colors on the confusion matrix, we can see that the model does get a majority of its predictions correct.
 Using the values in the confusion matrix, you can calculate that 83 percent of the predictions were correct.

-This model was fairly accurate, but it is possible that there is a more accurate model if different activation functions and a different number of hidden layers are used.
+This model was fairly accurate, but it is possible that there is a more accurate model if different activation functions or fewer hidden layers are used.
 Therefore running a few more models may prove useful for getting a better number of predictions.

 The next model that has one hidden layer that uses a logistic activation function, and the output layer still uses a logistic function.
 This model was also run for ten thousand iterations.